CraftsmenLtd/BloodConnect/docs/legal/PrivacyPolicy.rst

 14. Contact Information
 ------------------------
-For privacy-related inquiries contact us at: https://www.craftsmensoftware.com
+For privacy-related inquiries contact us at:

+| Email: info@craftsmensoftware.com
+| Website: www.bloodconnect.net

 15. Consent
 ------------------------
 By using BloodConnect, you consent to this Privacy Policy and our data practices.